Health for Young Parents

 After you have made your pregnancy choices, there are a lot of different people who will help a young mother and father on their journey to parenthood.

-Regular visits with health and social care providers such as your GP, midwife, and health visitor will help you during and after pregnancy.
+Regular visits with health providers such as your GP, midwife, and health visitor will help you during and after pregnancy.
 They will look after your well-being and your physical health.

 Take Action: The free Baby Buddy app is for young parents and parents-to-be with information from pregnancy right through to the first six months after birth.

-Your midwife will be the health professional you see most often during your pregnancy.
-You will have regularly scheduled appointments with your midwife.
-It is important to attend these as the midwife will do routine tests and make measurements to make certain your baby is growing the way it ought to.
+You will have regular appointments with your midwife.
+It is important to attend these.
+The midwife will do tests to make certain your baby is growing well.

-Take Action: You can find fun tips, activities and simple things to can do with baby from Hungry Little Minds - they will help support baby's learning and help boost your mental wellbeing too.
+Take Action: You can find fun tips, activities and simple things to can do with baby from Hungry Little Minds.

 The health visitor service provides both antenatal (during pregnancy) and postnatal (after birth) care.